 The evolving sophistication of search algorithms keeps SEO specialists on their toes as they set an ever-higher bar for building an authoritative site to set you apart from competitors.

-This article will talk about the top important ranking factors that matter in 2020 and the amount of control an SEO expert or a webmaster might have over them.
+This article will discuss the important ranking factors that matter in 2021 and the amount of control an SEO expert or a webmaster might have over them.

-To make it easier, the top 2020 Google ranking factors have been divided into two segments – ‘on page factors’ and ‘off page factors’.
+To make it easier, the top 2021 Google ranking factors have been divided into two segments – ‘on-page factors’ and ‘off-page factors’.

-These are the top on-page ranking factors which really matter in 2020 to rank in Google search result’s first page.
+These are the top on-page ranking factors that really matter in 2021 to rank in Google search result’s first page.
 All the factors except the last factor ‘trust and authority’ are within the control of the webmaster.

 Even factors like time spent by a visitor on your webpage or the bounce rate are within your control, to a major extent.

-Google is dedicated to making end-user’s experience result-oriented and unique.
-It is looking for high-quality content which is relevant to a user’s search query.
+Google is dedicated to making end-users experience result-oriented and unique.
+It is looking for high-quality content that is relevant to a user’s search query.

 The focus is on the general language used on a page, including particular words and phrases that make up the crux of a search query.
 These words or phrases can be better described as ‘theme words’.

 You can play around with this factor by modifying each page to sport high-quality content.
-Longer pages with relevant content tends to do better in Google search results.
+Longer pages with relevant content tend to do better in Google search results.